 These automotive translations are slightly unusual as they usually take the form of software strings.

-If you have a newer car, you will be familiar with on-board sat nav systems, perhaps the interactive sound systems, or you might even be able to sync your phone and your car.
+If you have a newer car, you are probably familiar with on-board sat nav systems.
+Also interactive sound systems, or you might even be able to sync your phone and your car.

-Our translators have had to consider which are the most obvious voice commands you might use to interact with your car, as well as all of the other options that you might use.
-It’s an automotive translation task that takes two translators several hours a week – along with a few informal office polls for what we might say in a similar situation!
+Our translators have had to consider which voice commands you might use to interact with your car.
+They also need to consider all of the other options that you might use.
+It’s an automotive translation task that takes two translators several hours a week.
+It has also resulted in a few informal office polls for what we might say in a similar situation!